Two months of waiting, and finally a Supreme Court ruling

 As the weeks ticked by without a Supreme Court ruling, operators of abortion clinics planned for a future they had long feared — a time when the service they provided would be illegal.

 Meanwhile, the pro-rights resistance prepared to take on a larger role, unsure of whether it could handle the increased demand of pregnant women who needed to cross state lines to get a legal abortion.
+Women began to reconsider leaving digital trails about their reproductive and other health care.
 On the other side, activists who had fought against abortion for decades could only hope that their prayers were finally being answered.

 And when they were, there were tears.